ankit/stylebot/README.markdown

 Installation
 --------------

-Download the source.
-Then, in Developer mode for Extensions in Chrome, load it as an unpacked extension.
+Download `stylebot.crx` and open it in Chrome / Chromium.
+Or, you can also load `/stylebot` as an unpacked extension (in Developer mode).

 Once installed, you can toggle stylebot on a page by either clicking on the 'css' icon in omnibar or pressing 'ctrl + e'.

 Credits
 ---------